TimofeyLednev/HaikuMC/BUILD.md

 # HaikuMC

-Getting the project to build and run on Linux is easy if you use any modern and up-to-date linux distribution.
+Getting the project to build and run on Haiku is easy if you use any modern and up-to-date haiku distribution.

 ## Build dependencies
 * A C++ compiler capable of building C++11 code.